Rodmg/aquila-mqtt-sn-gateway/doc/index.md

 #### Getting devices:

 1. subscribe to gw/devices/res
-2. publish to gw/devices/get
+2. publish to gw/devices/req
 3. You should get a JSON response via the subscription made to gw/devices/res

+#### Removing a device:

+1. subscribe to gw/devices/remove/res
+2. publish to gw/devices/remove/req a json with the address or id of the device to delete.
+Example: ``{ "address": 23 }`` or ``{ "id": 23 }``
+3. You should get a JSON response via the subscription to gw/devices/remove/res: ``{ "success": true }`` (or false).

 #### Getting topics:

 1. subscribe to gw/topics/res
-2. publish to gw/topics/get
+2. publish to gw/topics/req
 3. You should get a JSON response via the subscription made to gw/topics/response

 #### Getting subscriptions:

 1. subscribe to gw/subscriptions/res
-2. publish to gw/subscriptions/get
+2. publish to gw/subscriptions/req
 3. You should get a JSON response via the subscription made to gw/subscriptions/res

 #### Enter forwarder pair mode: